WaveEngine/EvergineDocs/src/manual/addons/xrv/messaging.md

 pubSub.Publish(message);
 ```
 \
-To receive messages of a given type, you should use the _Subscribe_ method.
-It returns a subscription token, which you must save to be able to unsubscribe, depending on how your code behaves.
-For example, if you want to use it in a _Component_, the most common pattern will be to subscribe in _OnAttach/OnActivated_ and unsubscribe in _OnDetach/OnDeactivated_.
+To receive messages of a specific type, use the _Subscribe_ method.
+It returns a subscription token, which you should save to enable unsubscribing when necessary.
+For example, if you want to use it in a _Component_, the standard approach is to subscribe in _OnAttach/OnActivated_ and unsubscribe in _OnDetach/OnDeactivated_.

 ```csharp
 public class MyComponent : Component